-The county town of Suffolk, Ipswich is one of England’s prize possessions.
+Located in the county town of Suffolk, Ipswich is one of England’s prize possessions.
 It dates back to Anglo-Saxon times, and an array of chocolate-box timber-framed buildings line many of the town’s streets.
-Without a cathedral of its own, Ipswich remains a town, despite a few attempts at trying to gain city status, undergoing a dramatic refurbishment of its docks area in recent years.
-The waterfront is now devoted primarily to leisure use, and includes residential apartment blocks and a university campus.
+Without a cathedral of its own, Ipswich remains a town, despite a few attempts at trying to attain city status.
+It has undergone a dramatic refurbishment of its docks area in recent years.
+The waterfront is now devoted primarily to leisure use and includes residential apartment blocks and a university campus.

 Ipswich is home to many artists and has a number of galleries, the most prominent being Christchurch Mansion.
 The Ipswich Museum and Ipswich Transport Museum provide a slice of culture, while the New Wolsey Theatre and Ipswich Regent Theatre ensure a continuous programme of must-see productions.
 The Regent is the largest theatre venue in East Anglia, and The Beatles once performed here when it was still known as the Gaumont.

 Given Suffolk’s agricultural prominence, industry around Ipswich has a strong farming bias, with Ransomes, Sims & Jefferies Ltd, one of the country’s most famous agricultural manufacturers, located in the town.
 It is renowned for building the first commercial motorised lawnmower.
-BT research laboratories are located at Adastral Park in Ipswich, while some of the major players in the insurance world have a key presence in the town including Axa, Churchill, Legal & General, LV and Willis.
+BT research laboratories are located at Adastral Park in Ipswich, while some of the major players in the insurance world have a key presence in the town including Axa, LV and Willis Towers Watson.
 Access to a skilled and experienced workforce has also led to the establishment of ancillary businesses serving these companies, such as call centres dealing with sales and claims.
-As Ipswich is still a working port, handling several million tonnes of cargo each year, it offers plenty of job opportunities for the town’s residents, and new businesses have opened their doors in recent years, from luxury boat companies, to timber merchants.
+As Ipswich is still a working port, handling several million tonnes of cargo each year, it offers plenty of job opportunities for the town’s residents.
+New businesses have also opened their doors in recent years, from luxury boat companies to timber merchants.

 Ipswich is located close to the A14 and A12 roads, and is also on the Great Eastern main line from London to Norwich, the East Suffolk line to Lowestoft, as well as the Felixstowe branch line.
 It is an hour from Stansted Airport, and bus services are operated by Ipswich Buses, First Norfolk & Suffolk and several smaller companies.